-- To work toward having all staff and all Grade Six students trained in emergency first-aid - Review Critical Incidence Response Plans with all staff on a bi-annual basis - Review Critical Incidence Response Plans with community at two P.A.C. meetings annually - Publish in bi-monthly school newsletters procedures related to Emergency Management - Conduct two Earthquake drills during the year - Conduct one 'Student Release' simulation during the year - Provide Emergency Procedure Handbook to every class - Create TOC package that covers the same material - Update evacuation plans - Update all 'comfort kits' and 'grab and go' kits
+- To work toward having all staff and all grade six students trained in emergency first-aid - Review Critical Incidence Response Plans with all staff on a bi-annual basis - Review Critical Incidence Response Plans with community at a PAC meeting annually - Publish each term, in school newsletters procedures related to Emergency Management - Conduct one Earthquake drills during the year - Conduct one 'Student Release' simulation during the year - Conduct five Fire drill yearly - Provide Emergency Procedure Handbook to every class - Create Teacher On Call packages that covers the same material - Update evacuation plans - Update all classroom emergency supplies

-Key Performance Measure: Baseline Target Actual Mar '13 Mar '14 Mar '14 Queen Mary Safety Audit, March 2012 (previous year) Emergency Management category meeting or exceeding 67% 80% expectations, as indicated by staff
+Key Performance Measure: Baseline Target Actual Mar '14 Mar '15 Mar '15 Queen Mary Safety Audit, March 2013 (previous year) Emergency Management category meeting or exceeding expectations, as indicated by staff 80% 80%

 Generally, the majority of staff and students are feeling safe at Queen Mary School.
-Our survey indicates a drop form the previous year in our Emergency Management category, and for this reason the category is maintained for another year.
-The drop could be due to the temporary facility (Cloverley) that the school population is housed in.
+Our survey indicates a slight increase from the previous year in our Emergency Management category, and for this reason the category is maintained for another year.
+The increase could be related to the move back into the renovated Queen Mary facility.

-With a move into the seismically upgraded and completely rebuilt Queen Mary facility, we feel the baseline expectations of staff will rise.
+With a move into the seismically upgraded and completely rebuilt Queen Mary facility, we did feel the baseline expectations of staff will rise.
 We will combine the move with a renewed effort at reviewing and reinforcing our emergency management protocols.